olenaweb/nodejs2025Q4-service/README.md

    - You will receive a response with the created user (without password!)
 4. continue with others endpoints

-##### Декоратор @ApiProperty:
+##### @Api Decorators: @ApiProperty; @ApiTags ; @ApiOperation ; @ApiResponse.
+See OpenAPI/Swagger documentation: http://localhost:4000/doc

-Adds field descriptions to Swagger documentation
-Shows example values.
+1. Adds field descriptions to Swagger documentation Shows example values.
-Helps you understand what each field means.
+2. Helps you understand what each field means.
-In CreateUserDto and other DTO -> @ApiProperty used for OpenAPI/Swagger documentation.
+3. In CreateUserDto and other DTO , in Controllers -> @Api Decorators used for OpenAPI/Swagger documentation.

 #### USER